-7 Tips for Setting Career Goals for the New Year
+8 Tips for Setting Career Goals for the New Year

-The New Year is always a time of new beginnings, a time for a change, and a time for setting goals.
-It's the time of year when many people start thinking about looking for a new job or initiating a career change.
-In fact, January is the busiest job searching month of the year.
-If you've been thinking about switching up your career, this is among the best times to do it.
+The New Year is always a time of new beginnings, a time for a change, and a time to set goals.
+So naturally, it's when many people start thinking about looking for a new job or initiating a career change.
+In fact, January is the busiest job searching month of the year, according to job site Monster, as well as when the most new jobs are posted.

-For those who are contemplating a job or career change, the arrival of the New Year presents the perfect opportunity to reflect on your past experience and think about which direction you might want to take in the future.
+For those who are contemplating a job or career change, the arrival of the New Year presents the perfect opportunity to reflect on your past experience and to think about which direction you might want to take in the future.
 Even better, employers are hiring, and job opportunities are plentiful.

 Clarifying your career objectives, and thinking about what career path you would like to be on, can provide the impetus and momentum for you to make the change to a more rewarding career.

 Think of the New Year as a time to make a fresh start, and then take advantage of that energy.
 Here are some activities to help you to establish new career goals.

-Top 7 Tips for Setting Career Goals for the New Year
+8 Tips for Setting Career Goals for the New Year

-1. Inventory Your Skills.
+2. Inventory Your Skills.
 Review your work, volunteer, extracurricular, and academic history to identify activities or elements of your past roles that you found energizing or enjoyable.
 What did you like the best?
 Inventory the skills which you have enjoyed using.
 Here's a list of required skills for many different types of jobs.
 Develop a preferred skills list of six to nine skills or activities that you would like to utilize in a new career.

-2. Engage in Career Research.
+3. Engage in Career Research.
 The more you learn, the easier it will be to make decisions and set goals for yourself.
 Start to read about careers of interest by browsing websites or publications at your local bookstore or library.
 Identify two new careers to research each week, and keep a diary of your interest in each.
 Measure the careers against your preferred skills list.
 For those fields with a genuine appeal, compile a list of questions to research so that you can fully appraise the suitability of that career for you.

-4. Set Up a Job Shadow (or Two).
+5. Set Up a Job Shadow (or Two).
 Set up some job shadowing opportunities with contacts in fields of interest during your vacation time to gain more concrete exposure to the field.
 It will give you real-life exposure to what the occupation is really like.

-5. Volunteer to Gain Experience.
+6. Volunteer to Gain Experience.
 If possible, look for volunteer positions within your chosen field.
 For example, if you are considering geriatric social work, help out at a senior center.
 If you are in school, unemployed, or working at home, consider a part-time internship in your target field.
 Besides helping others, you'll get some relevant experience to add to your resume.
 You might even be able to turn your volunteer position into a job.

-6. Go (Back) to School.
-If interesting options require further education, take a class online to boost your career skills, consider earning a certificate in a career that interests you to boost your employability, review the offerings of local colleges, or consider taking a course at a local community college or adult education center to get a feel for your field of interest.
+7. Go (Back) to School.
+If attractive options require further education, take a class online to boost your career skills, consider earning a certificate in a career that interests you to boost your employability, review the offerings of local colleges, or consider taking a course at a local community college or adult education center to get a feel for your field of interest.
 Schedule meetings with faculty chairs from relevant departments to learn more about how the program might work for you.
 Completing a degree mid-career may seem daunting, but with the right support from family and friends, it can be feasible.

-7. Contact Your College.
+8. Contact Your College.
 If you need further help, contact your alma mater (or an area college career office) for a referral to a local career counselor.

 For most people, career focus won't come as an epiphany from soul searching in isolation, but rather through active engagement with career resources and people in the work world.
 So why not start the New Year off with an active campaign to find some new career options?